kjanjua26/Scene-Text-OCR/README.md

 # Detection

-For the detection part, I use EAST <a href="https://github.com/argman/EAST">CODE HERE</a>.
+For the detection part, I use EAST detector => <a href="https://github.com/argman/EAST">CODE HERE</a>.
 I finetune the network on products data.

 ## Detection Results